Abdallah-Alqiran/Kotlin-Tasks/README.md

 ## Repository Structure

 - Each file or folder represents a specific task within the track.
-- Task names will be clear so that anyone can browse and understand the purpose of each task.
+- Task names are clear so that anyone can browse and understand the purpose of each task.

 ---